Patch Settings

 Configurations

 A configuration defines many characteristics of a patch deployment.
-You can specify what patches are deployed, whether a reboot will be performed of the target machine, when the deployment occurs, and more.
-You may choose to use the default configuration behavior, which will deploy all critical security patches, or you can create your own unique configurations.
+You can specify what patches are deployed, whether a reboot will be requested of the target device, when the deployment occurs, and more.
+You may choose to use the default configuration behavior, which will deploy all critical security patches for Windows, or you can create your own unique configurations.

 Configuration Summary

-The table contains a list of all available patch configurations.
+The table on the Configurations tab contains a list of all available patch configurations.
 By default, the table contains the following columns and is sorted by the Deployed Date column.

 • Configurations: Shows the name of the configuration.
 You can click the name to view the configuration details.